Simmern im Hunsrück: 18th to 20th century

 After the French Revolution, the French once again conquered the Palatinate, which they annexed to their country along with the rest of the Rhine's left bank.
 Simmern became a canton in the Department of Rhin-et-Moselle.
-It was by the regular patrols of the newly founded National Gendarmerie that Johannes Bückler, later a well known robber and often called “Schinderhannes”, was caught, although at this time he was nothing more than a small-time livestock thief in the Hunsrück and the northern Palatinate.
+It was by the regular patrols of the newly founded National Gendarmerie that Johannes Bückler, later a well known robber and often called "Schinderhannes", was caught, although at this time he was nothing more than a small-time livestock thief in the Hunsrück and the northern Palatinate.
 In 1799 he spent half a year locked up in the tower that now bears his nickname, the Schinderhannesturm, in Simmern, from which he managed to escape.
-In 1804, Emperor Napoleon I spent some time in the town, which in the meantime had acquired a municipal administration run according to French law.
+In 1804, Emperor Napoleon spent some time in the town, which in the meantime had acquired a municipal administration run according to French law.
 In 1815 Simmern was assigned to the Kingdom of Prussia at the Congress of Vienna.

-The town's situation in the 19th century, outside the centres of industrialization, was not easy, and much the less so as of 1845 with the potato blight outbreak and the attendant bad harvests, which drove many inhabitants to seek a better life in the New World.
+The town's situation in the 19th century, outside the centers of industrialization, was not easy.
+In 1845 the potato blight caused bad harvests, driving many inhabitants to seek a better life in the New World.

 In the First World War, Simmern was an important support base for troops marching to the Western Front.
 In Weimar times, when the town was also occupied once again by the French, Simmern suffered under the dire economic situation of the time.
 In the Second World War, there was yet more destruction.
 In March 1945, Simmern was occupied by American troops, but was later assigned along with the rest of the Palatinate to the French zone of occupation.
 Since 1946, Simmern has been part of the then newly founded state of Rhineland-Palatinate.

-The town has borne the name element “Hunsrück” since 1 June 1980.
+The town has borne the name element "Hunsrück" since 1 June 1980.
 On 15 April 1999, Simmern concluded a territorial swap with the municipality of Mutterschied, whereby several inhabitants found themselves living in a different municipality.